-Sibling - Siblings are defined as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters who are on the roll of the School as at the Application Deadline and continue to be on roll when the child is admitted.
-Pupils will not be considered as a sibling link where children are in pre-school, in a nursery class attached to the school or children who have left the school in the year of entry.
+Sibling - Siblings are defined as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters who are on the roll of the School as at the Application Deadline and continue to live in the same house when the child is admitted.
 Note there is no guarantee that a younger sibling will obtain a future place in the same school as his or her brother or sister.
 For the avoidance of doubt, a child of a friend or extended family member (e.g. Cousin) will not be a sibling for this purpose, even if they live at the same address as the applicant child.
 For inclusion in this category, parents must state the sibling's details in the application form.